 Booker T. Washington High School

 In 1956, Desegregation caused students to disperse.
 After desegregation, it became Grant Junior High, then Grant Elementary School.
-In 1986 the school closed and
+In 1986 the school closed and became a community center.

 "Booker T. Washington High School - West Virginia Explorer."
 West Virginia Explorer.
 N.p., n.d.
 Web.
 02 Dec.
 2014.
 "Booker T. Washington High School (London, West Virginia)."
 Wikipedia.
 Wikimedia Foundation, 12 Feb.
 2014.
 Web.
 02 Dec.
 2014.